dclowd9901/impactKVO/README.md

 `.update( *propertyName*, *object*, *[silent]* )`

-Like `set`, only it doesn't completely overwrite the value (good for maintaining more complex objects).
+Like `set`, only for structured objects.
+It allows you to overwrite properties, while leaving existing ones intact.

 If I have a property on a class with the value: